 After taking a parking ticket at the parking lot entrance, bus operators have a 30-minute grace period to drop off and pick up guests without charge.
 Buses cannot park in the zoo lot; please refer to the Chicago Park District’s Bus Instructions page for details.

 The Tadpole Room, located downstairs at Park Place Café, is reserved year-round for school groups to eat their lunch.
 From April 1–October 15, the picnic tables near the Bus Drop-off area and the tables at the covered Foreman Pavilion, located south of Regenstein Small Mammal-Reptile House, are also available.
 Please note: space is limited.

 Lockers are available at the Bus Drop-off area for storing lunches, coolers, and other items.
-For the large lockers, guests can bring their own locks or rent them for $5 each at Searle Visitor Center.
-The smaller lockers require $1 in quarters to operate.
+Guests can bring their own locks or rent them for $5 each at Searle Visitor Center.
 Alternatively, guests can bring wagons to carry their possessions.

 Multiple accessible and all-gender restrooms are located across the zoo.
 For exact locations, check out the zoo map.

 The AT&T Endangered Species Carousel and Lionel Train Adventure cost $4 per ride.
 Children under the age of 4 must be accompanied by a paying adult.
 Other seasonal attractions may be available; pricing and rules vary.